 Postgraduate research project supervision

-Modern methods for detecting examiner bias in naturalistic assessment data (Jieke Chen, MSc Statistics and Operational Research, summer 2013)
+- Modern methods for detecting examiner bias in naturalistic assessment data (Jieke Chen, MSc Statistics and Operational Research, Distinction, summer 2013)

 My principal area of research is Medical Education.
 However, more specifically, my research interests fall into the categories Promoting the Research-Teaching Nexus in Medical Education, Teaching Statistics to Medical Students, Psychometric Methods for Assessing the Quality of Assessment Practice, Modern Methods for Standard Setting in the Assessment of Undergraduate and Postgraduate Medical Students, Medical Statistics, Mathematical Logic and the Philosophy of Mathematics.
 In recent years, I have become involved in writing a number of papers and conference or technical reports (which are now at various stages of publication) on the following topics: